groupvine/gv-doc/5-widgets/7-ewRankedChoice.md

 After 6 responses, Bananas and Peaches (marked with the asterisks) have the most support.

 ## How results are computed

+Whereas single- or multiple-choice widgets can result with "plurality" winners (winning selections that have more votes than the others, though still only have minority support), Ranked Choice helps ensure that the winners are those with the broadest support.

 <a href="https://youtu.be/oHRPMJmzBBw?si=R9BXgSfeuJedUd96"
 target="_blank"> This video </a> presents a good introduction for how